fbpx

 Angel Fish, Discus Fish, Community Tank

 Discus fish add visual appeal to your tank, but make sure to get them a mate or integrate fish into community tanks to prevent loneliness or boredom.
-Use these tips for setting up a community tank that includes discus fish, will bring something fresh, bold and different to an aquarium.
+Use these tips for setting up a community tank with discus fish water parameters that includes discus fish, will bring something fresh, bold and different to an aquarium.
 Pair thoughtfully with species that won’t stress the discus and enjoy the vibrant colors and unique features of this wonderful, freshwater species.

 About the Author